 Tree Improvement for Black Walnut

 Black walnut is Iowa’s most valuable timber tree species.
 Oftentimes harvesting practices like “selective harvesting” removes the best trees and leaves the rest.
-Over time the genes that are growing the best trees that are providing the desirable traits that bring top dollar are no longer reproducing on those sites.
-Instead, the undesirable or shade tolerant trees become dominant, leaving that forest worse off for timber production and possibly for wildlife.
+Over time the genes that are growing the best trees that are providing the desirable traits that bring top dollar are no longer reproducing on those sites, leaving less desirable trees to reforest the site.
 Iowa currently (2008) has the third largest volume of sawtimber size black walnut growing in the world.
 Maintaining Iowa's edge as a leader in the production of one of the world's most valuable timber species is why this tree has been selected for tree improvement.
 The economic importance of black walnut helps with supporting 30 sawmills (including 1 veneer mill) that employ 380 people in rural areas producing $54 million worth of goods based on 2002 U.S. Census Data.

 Without a vibrant, local wood industry the value of all timber in Iowa’s woodlands will decrease because of the increased hauling distance to bring in loggers and their equipment to remove the timber.
 Less harvesting and less value for wood products means more of Iowa’s forests will transition to shade-tolerant hardwoods like maple-basswood or ironwood.
 Studies of dietary needs by forest wildlife show shade-tolerant forests do not support the same number or same wildlife species as mast producing black walnut and oak-hickory forests will.